BioNova’s mandate is to:

-Dr. Geske received his doctorate degree from the University of Colorado in Experimental Pathology and his bachelor’s degree in Genetics from the University of California.
-His society memberships include the International Society of Thrombosis and Haemostasis and the International Society of Investigative Pathology, and he has authored over 20 scientific publications, with many abstracts presented at scientific conferences.
+Dr. Geske received his doctoral degree from the University of Colorado in Experimental Pathology and his bachelor’s degree in Genetics from the University of California.
+His society memberships have included the International Society of Thrombosis and Haemostasis and the International Society of Investigative Pathology, and he has authored over 20 scientific publications, with many abstracts presented at scientific conferences.
 He serves on the Board of Directors at BioNova, an industry association that leads, accelerates, and advocates for Nova Scotia’s growing health and life sciences sector.

 Investment Manager – Innovacorp

 Dr. Lidija Marusic is an investment manager at Innovacorp, a venture capital fund investing in seed and early-stage technology companies.
 With over 16 years of experience in life science technology commercialization, Lidija manages all aspects of the investment due diligence, approval and closing cycle, and works hands-on with Innovacorp’s portfolio companies.

 Previously, Lidija worked at MDS Capital Corp. and its seed fund MedInnova Partners, focusing on commercializing biomedical discoveries.

 Lidija holds a Doctor of Medicine degree from the University of Zagreb, a PhD in molecular genetics from the International School for Advanced Studies (SISSA/ISAS) and an MBA from McMaster University.
 She served on the International Peer Review Panel for the Canadian Networks of Centres of Excellence (NCE) and on the Proof of Principle Peer Review Committee of the Canadian Institutes for Health Research (CIHR).
 Lidija is a member of the board of directors for Appili Therapeutics and DGI Clinical, and a board observer at ABK Biomedical and Densitas.